-To overcome these limitations, we present the Tight Semantics (TS), a new 2-valued semantics for NLPs which guarantees model existence; preserves the models of SM; enjoys relevance and cumulativity; and complies with the WFM.
-TS also deals with infinite chains [Fag94], proffering an alternative to SM-based Answer-Set Programming.
+To overcome these limitations, we present the Tight Semantics (TS), a new 2-valued semantics for NLPs which guarantees model existence; preserves the models of SM; enjoys relevance and cumulativity; complies with the WFM; and is extendable to explicit negation and disjunction.
+TS also deals with infinite chains (Fages 1994), and, we shall see, is easily extended to deal with Disjunctive Logic Programs (DisjLPs) and Extended Logic Programs, by means of the shifting rule and other well-known program transformations (Dix et al. 1996; Gelfond et al. 1991; Alferes et al. 1993), proffering an alternative to SM-based Answer-Set Programming.

-TS supersedes our previous RSM semantics [Per05], which we have recently found wanting in capturing our intuitively desired models in some examples, and because TS relies on a clearer, simpler way of tackling the difficult problem of assigning a semantics to every NLP while affording the aforementioned properties, via adapting better known formal LP methods than RSM's reductio ad absurdum stance.
+TS supersedes our previous RSM semantics (Pereira and Pinto 2005), which we have recently found wanting in capturing our intuitively desired models in some examples, and because TS relies on a clearer, simpler way of tackling the difficult problem of assigning a semantics to every NLP while affording the aforementioned properties, via adapting better known formal LP methods than RSM's reductio ad absurdum stance.

-A TM of an NLP P is any minimal model (MM) M of P that further satisfies \hat{P} -the program remainder of P-in that each loop in \hat{P} has a MM contained in M, whilst respecting the constraints imposed by the MMs of the other loops so-constrained too.
+In a nutshell, a TM of an NLP P is any minimal model M of P that further satisfies \hat{P} -the program remainder of P-in that each loop in \hat{P} has a minimal model contained in M, whilst respecting the constraints imposed by the minimal models of the other loops so-constrained too.

-A couple of examples bring out the need for a semantics supplying all NLPs with models, and permitting models otherwise eliminated by Odd Loops Over default Negation (OLONs):
+A couple of examples bring out the need for a semantics supplying all NLPs with models, and permitting models otherwise eliminated by odd loops over default negation (OLONs):

-Example 1.1.
+Example 1

 Jurisprudential reasoning.
 A murder suspect not preventively detained is likely to destroy evidence, and in that case the suspect shall be preventively detained: